lambe-lang/specification/README.md

 ### 2.4 About generalization i.e. GADT

-Should we allow generalizes ADT or not!
+Should we support generalized ADT or not!
 This is in correlation with the encoding of a normal Algebraic Data Type using a variation of the visitor pattern + the application of the Yoneda lemma

 ## 3. Smart cast